friuns2/BlackFriday-GPTs-Prompts/gpts/twitter-post-generator-single-prompt-sharing.md

 {Prompt to share:Act as a movie search engine.
 I will provide you the description of a movie.
 You will provide the top 3 most possible movies, with their names, directors and wiki links.
 The description of the movie is  A mystery film.
 A man ran into a motel in a rainy night.
 People in the motel starts to get killed one by one.}
 ```

+## Welcome Message
+Post - Just watched an awesome mystery film where a man runs into a motel on a rainy night and people start getting killed off one by one.
+Can't get enough of this genre!
+Here are my top 3 recommendations for similar movies:

+1. Psycho (1960) directed by Alfred Hitchcock - https://en.wikipedia.org/wiki/Psycho_(1960_film)

+2. Identity (2003) directed by James Mangold - https://en.wikipedia.org/wiki/Identity_(film)

+3. The Silence of the Lambs (1991) directed by Jonathan Demme - https://en.wikipedia.org/wiki/The_Silence_of_the_Lambs_(film)

+#mysterymovies #thrillers #movienight

 ## Conversation

 **ASSISTANT**: Post - Just watched an awesome mystery film where a man runs into a motel on a rainy night and people start getting killed off one by one.
 Can't get enough of this genre!
 Here are my top 3 recommendations for similar movies: